borntofrappe/Practice-Front-End-Web-Development/SVG Maker/README.md

 # SVG Maker

+Link to the working pen right [here](https://codepen.io/borntofrappe/full/wNaqBw).
+It is certainly not done, but it already provides a good set of starting features.

 ## Preface

 With this project I have but one goal: recreate some of the features of Inkscape, allowing me to create very simple vector-based graphics directly on the web.